Movie Wednesday: The Scarlet Pimpernel

 Register for our Boomerang Book Club class where we will be discussing The Scarlet Pimpernel novel in November, which is also the Boomerang for that month (Boomerang guide is included in the Book Club).

-Amy Frantz is a Brave Writer alum and now works as a Virtual Marketing Assistant for Brave Writer.
+Amy Frantz is a Brave Writer alum.
 When not over-analyzing Star Wars, she spends much time reading historical biographies and Batman comics.

 Learn language arts with the Scarlet Pimpernel Boomerang!

 The Boomerang is a monthly digital downloadable product that features copywork and dictation passages from a specific read aloud novel.
 It is geared toward 8th to 10th graders (ages 12—advanced, 13-15) and is the indispensable tool for Brave Writer parents who want to teach language arts in a natural, literature-bathed context.